Wall-Go/WallGoCollision/README.md

 cmake -DBUILD_PYTHON_MODULE=Off ..
 ```

-If cmake errors out due to missing external libraries, install those and try again.
+If CMake reports errors out due to missing external libraries, please make sure you have installed them as instructed above.

 ## TODO

-- Check that the program builds fine without pybind11 installed if -DBUILD_PYTHON_MODULE=Off is used

 - Figure out how to cancel execution of a long C++ function from Python side.
 CTRL-C doesn't seem to work; need to kill the process or close the terminal